EC-ITMD362/Project-2-GED/Test-Script.md

 1. What is the name of this course?
 2. What is the instructors name?
-3. Where I could find information on how to contact the instructor of this course?
+3. Where could I find information on how to contact the instructor of this course?
 4. When is lab 6 due?
 5. In lab 7, how many items must you have in your usability checklist?
 6. What is the topic for the Week 13 class?
 7. What is the title of the second project?
-8. What is the time and location of the instructor's office hours?
+8. What is the time and location of course?
 9. What is the total amount of points you could earn in this course?
 10. Where would I go to find a link to a CSS Validator?
 Please give me name of the section and subsection.